miguelfmc/miguelfmc.github.io/projects/subset-selection.md

 permalink: /projects/subset-selection
 ---

-# Review and Comparison of Methods for Subset Selection in Linear Regression
+# Review and Comparison of Subset Selection Methods for Linear Regression

 ### Abstract